bluesky/governance/repo-goverance-template/GOVERNANCE.md

 ## 6. Amendments.

-Amendments to this governance policy may be made by affirmative vote of 2/3 of all Maintainers, with approval by the Organization's Steering Committee.
+Amendments to this governance policy may be made by affirmative vote of 2/3 of all Maintainers, with approval by the Organization's Technical Steering Committee.

 ---
 Part of MVG-0.1-beta.